mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ## Troubleshooting

-### Overriding scan session environmental variables
+### Failed to start scanner session (version header not found)

 The API Fuzzing engine will show a error message when it cannot establish a connection with the scanner application component.
-This error message could be displayed in the output log when the default values for the variable `DAST_API_API` or `FUZZAPI_API` has been accidentally changed.
+The error message will be seen in the job output window for the `apifuzzer_fuzz` job.
+A common source of this issue is changing the `FUZZAPI_API` variable from it's default.

 **Error message**